eberlitz/eberlitz.github.io/_posts/2017-11-25-how-to-scrap-data-with-nodejs.md

 ---
 layout: post
 comments: true
-title:  "How to get all your messages data from tinder"
+title:  "How to scrap data with Node.JS"
 excerpt: "Tutorial on how to get all your messages data from the tinder in a JSON format"
 date:   2017-11-25 23:00:00
 published:   true
 author: Eduardo Eidelwein Berlitz
 ---

-Sometime ago, I wanted to create a chat bot for studing conversational AI but I needed some data to train my models.
+Sometime ago, I wanted to create a chat bot for studying conversational AI but I needed some data to train my models.
 So I thought to get all my chat messages from different services to use as a training data.
-Facebook and Google have a option in their site where you can get all your data, but Tinder doens't.
+Facebook and Google have a option in their site where you can get all your data, but Tinder doesn't (Now they have).
 So, I end up using a script in Node.js to do this.
 I'll describe the process, if you need the same.

 In the script I just simulate the API calls from the Tinder Web.
 So the first step is to authenticate the API calls.
 For this, in each request that is made, it's necessary to include an `x-auth-token` in the request headers.
 To get this, I've just authenticated in the tinder web using Google Chrome, then using the developer tools in the requests tab, filtering by 'updates' you can copy the token header.